stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/signatureline/get_id/_index.md

 ---
+title: Aspose::Words::Drawing::SignatureLine::get_Id method
-title: get_Id
+linktitle: get_Id
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets identifier for this signature line.
+description: Aspose::Words::Drawing::SignatureLine::get_Id method.
+Gets or sets identifier for this signature line.
 This identifier can be associated with a digital signature, when signing document using DigitalSignatureUtil.
-This value must be unique and by default it is randomly generated new Guid (NewGuid).
+This value must be unique and by default it is randomly generated new Guid (NewGuid) in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words.drawing/signatureline/get_id/